Mashiatmm/Kibo_Astrobee/README.md

 # Kibo_Astrobee

-We used zxing library for reading QR Tags and trying to read AR Tags from the opencv library.
+We used zxing library for reading QR Tags and opencv library to read AR Tags.

 Our movetoPos function moves Astrobee to each QR code's position iteratively while checking and avoiding obstacles with the help of other two function : CheckforCollision and Obstacle.
 After reaching each QR Code's position, the QR code is read with the code written inside readQRCode function.